2nd Floor Gateway Park

 wgao2 at wpi.edu

-Sasha is currently studying the surface chemistry of the perovskite material CsSnBr3.
-She has already produced some bulk CsSnBr3 crystals using different methods, and now she is performing science on the surface of these bulk crystals to study what species are on the surface, what the reactivity of these species is, and how this reactivity can be utilized for surface passivation.
+Sasha studied the surface chemistry of the perovskite material CsSnBr3.
+She produced some bulk CsSnBr3 crystals using different methods, and performed reactions on the surface of these bulk crystals to study what species are on the surface, what the reactivity of these species is, and how this reactivity can be utilized for surface passivation.
 If you think this project sounds interesting and would like to work on a similar project, then contact Prof. Grimm to join now!

 What brought you to WPI?